 If you go into detail, it is the negative film rolls that essentially have the necessary elements to capture the still.
 This in turn used to get developed under a red light, without which the negative roll gets exposed when kept under direct sunlight or any other bright light.

-There are several types of these films coming in different sizes and slightly different material.
+There are several types of these films coming in different sizes and slightly different materials.
 Let us try to understand them before getting into the process of scanning.

 35mm Negative Films